Stroke treatment in Tallahassee

 According to the American Stroke Association, stroke is a leading cause of death, killing nearly 130,000 people each year, and can also cause serious, long-term adult disability.
 Because stroke, or “brain attack,” affects blood flow to the brain, rapid and effective treatment can save lives and provide the best chance of limiting the extent of long-term damage.

 We are certified by The Joint Commission as a Primary Stroke Center.
 This means in addition to our dedicated physicians and specialized staff, we offer leading-edge treatments and technologies, such as interventional radiology procedures and lifesaving, clot-busting medications.
 We also have quick access to labs, medications and neurological imaging.
-As part our commitment to advance the level of services to a higher level of stroke care, we are also a thrombectomy-capable facility.

 Stroke rehabilitative therapy